meltwater/mlabs-http/docs/README.md

 Register an [HttpClient] and its dependencies in the Awilix container.

-The container must provide the dependencies `log` and `reqId`.
+The container must provide the dependencies `registry`, `log` and `reqId`.
 The `reqId` will be sent in the `x-request-id` header.
+The `registry` is passed as `metrics` to the HttpClient.

 For example, registering a client named `http` will register the following dependencies:

 - `httpClient`: The [HttpClient] (scoped).

-Any of these dependencies may be overridden manually be registering a compatible dependency under the corresponding name.
+Any of these dependencies may be overridden manually by registering a compatible dependency under the corresponding name.

 #### Arguments